Site map © Soft Byte Ltd 2012, 2019 Photos & screen shots are for illustrative purposes and may differ slightly from actual product.

 8. If there is a yellow icon showing an exclamation mark next to the port, click here and ignore the rest of this page.
 Or if you cannot find the port listed, but there is a category called Other Devices, and this category contains a device that is marked with a yellow exclamation icon, click here and ignore the rest of this page.

 9. The COM number that the driver has assigned is shown in brackets.
 The COM number is the same as a serial port number.
-DesignaKnit 8 is able to use any port number up to 99.
+DesignaKnit 8 and 9 are able to use any port number up to 99.

 10. Start DesignaKnit and go to Interactive Knitting.
 Close the opening dialogue and from the main Interactive Knitting menu select Options / Knitting machine / Setup.
 Set the serial port to one of the numbers that you found listed in Device Manager.
 Finish by selecting OK twice.